 Surrounded by Pir Panjal mountain ranges, Dashir lake has religious significance for locals who believe its waters to be sacred with curative properties.
 Lofty mountains on all sides guard the pristine blue water of the lake.
 View of the mighty Hanuman Tibba, Indrasan and the Deo Tibba from here is magical.

 If you are staying at Kothi, you may choose to start your trek from Rani Nullah, which lies on the outskirts of Kothi village.
 From here the lake is 8 km away.
+Plan for a full day for this trek.

 Patalsu Peak

 Another one-day trek in the neighboring mountains of Kothi will be Patalsu peak.
 It is a moderate level trek that passes through dense forests of oaks and pines and surprises you with charming views of the valley.
-The head of Kullu valley, Patalsu peak, is located at 4400 meters above sea level.
+The head of Kullu valley, Patalsu peak, is located at 4,400 meters (14,435 feet) above sea level.
 Experienced skiers can even ski down from the summit of Patalsu to slopes of old Solang.

 Bhrigu Lake